nilenso/wikipedia-android-app-server-setup/README.md

 # wikipedia-android-app-server-setup
 Ansible scripts to set up server side services for running a fork of the wikipedia android app.
+Requires ansible 2.1 or higher.

 Run as: